AugieNY/data_on_fire/README.md

 ## Analysis
 Questions aimed to answer with the data:

+* Which customers are most likely to churn based on their charateristics?
+* Which customers are likely to spend the most based on their characteristics?

 The data analyzed based on these segments:

-Customer by Card Category: Blue, Silver Gold (other) Customer Income Status: Less than $40k, $40k-$60k, $60k-$80k, $80k-$120k, $120k+ New Customers: Months on book = 12 months or less Months on book: 13-56 months (2nd-4th year customers) Attrition Flag: Existing Customer, Attrited Customer
+* Customer by Card Category: Blue, Silver Gold (other)
+* Customer Income Status: Less than $40k, $40k-$60k, $60k-$80k, $80k-$120k, $120k+
+* New Customers: Months on book = 12 months or less
+* Months on book: 13-56 months (2nd-4th year customers)
+* Attrition Flag: Existing Customer, Attrited Customer

 **GENERAL / BIG PICTURE**
 * How many customers total?